FleurDll/my-weather-app-HEROKU/README.md

 made with nodejs (express), javascript, ejs

+## API
+2 API : openweather & flag

-## Main issue
+### Main challenge
-find a way to transfer the info from the api into the html page
+find a way to transfer info from the api into the html page